canonical/k8s-snap/docs/src/explanation/security.md

 ## Security of the OCI images

-**Canonical Kubernetes** relies on OCI standard images published as `rocks` to deliver the services which run and facilitate the operation of the Kubernetes cluster.
-Many of the frequently used 'standard' OCI images have known security vulnerabilities, but the use of `Rockcraft` and `rocks` gives Canonical a way to maintain and patch images to remove vulnerabilities at their source, which is fundamental to our commitment to a sustainable Long Term Support (LTS) release of Kubernetes.
+**Canonical Kubernetes** relies on OCI standard images published as `rocks` to deliver the services which run and facilitate the opration of the Kubernetes cluster.
+The use of Rockcraft and `rocks` gives Canonical a way to maintain and patch images to remove vulnerabilities at their source, which is fundamental to our commitment to a sustainable Long Term Support(LTS) release of Kubernetes and overcoming the issues of stale images with known vulnerabilities.
 For more information on how these images are maintained and published, see the [Rockcraft documentation][rocks-security].

 ## Kubernetes Security